 “Thanks, man,” Clint mutters, shoving a handful of bills at the driver.
 Darcy doesn’t know anything much about cab fares in Manhattan and Brooklyn, but she’s pretty sure there’s a hefty tip going on there, too.

 “Enjoy the rest of your night,” the guy answers in an epic-enough of a deadpan that Darcy can’t help grinning back over her shoulder at him.
-She intends to do just that, and she’s not opposed to people knowing it.
+She intends to do exactly that, and she’s not opposed to people knowing it.

 Clint’s place is on an upper floor--Darcy loses track of how many flights of stairs they go up pretty early, like, oh, on the third step, because Clint’s back to the intense kissing again, and she is not going to waste brain cycles on anything other than how he feels against her.
 It takes them for-fucking-ever to navigate all the stairs, but they’re finally inside his apartment and the door locked behind them.
 The only other thing that’s changed is that the door at her back means she can get a leg up around his hips and grind against him while he keeps on kissing her mouth and jaw and neck.